 Inside of this triangle, we want to place the vertices of two smaller equilateral triangles, where again the smaller is contained in the larger one.
 Set \(\alpha = 17^\circ, r_1 = \frac{2}{3} r_0\) and \(r_2 =\frac{1}{3} r_0\).
 We then place the first of the additional triangles on the circle \(\partial D(x, r_1)\) in a way that the vertices have an angle of \(\alpha\) to the nearest angular bisector of the outer triangle.
 We place the second additional triangle on the circle \(\partial D(x, r_2)\) again with an angle to the nearest bisector of the outer triangle.
 However this time, the angle is \(\alpha/2\).
 This construction is visualized in \cref{fig:stuckconst}.

-Now consider the tree on this point set depicted by the solid edges in \cref{fig:stucktree}.
+Now consider the tree on this point set depicted by the solid edges in \cref{fig:stucktree} on the left.
 Note that the green, blue and yellow edges are rotational symmetric.
-The edges depicted in purple in \cref{fig:stucktree} are representative for the possible edges currently not in the tree, which connect the outer to the inner triangle.
+The edges depicted in purple in the tree on the left side of \cref{fig:stucktree} are representatives of the possible edges currently not in the tree, that connect the outer to the inner triangle.
 However as they are either the smallest edges in the cycle or intersect some edge not in a cycle, the algorithm cannot choose \(ab\) to be one of those edges.

 The possible edges connecting the outer to the middle triangle are depicted in red.
 The red edge \(pq \) is not in a cycle with the edge it crosses, and thus it is not a possible swap keeping planarity.
 For the second red edge and the possible edges connecting the middle to the inner triangle, it can similarly be seen that they are shorter than any edge of the current tree.
 Finally, for the edges along the triangles or the edges connecting the interior and the middle triangle, it can easily be verified that there will be no strictly smaller edge in the unique cycle closed by them.